DataBiosphere/terra-docker/terra-jupyter-minimal-base/README.md

 To see the complete contents of this image please see the [Dockerfile](./Dockerfile).

+## Notes

+- Currently, the environment variable `WORKSPACE_BUCKET` is not getting set correctly when this image is used to create a Cloud Environment in Terra
+  - The value is `'.'`
+  - This will be fixed in future versions
+  - For now, it's recommended to avoid using this environment variable

 ## Selecting prior versions of this image

 To select an older version this image, you can search the [CHANGELOG.md](./CHANGELOG.md)